Getting extra support from your energy supplier

 - have reached your State Pension age

-If your situation isn’t listed, you might still be able to sign up for priority services if you find it hard to deal with your energy supply.
+If your situation isn't listed, you might still be able to sign up for priority services for other reasons - for example, if you're recently bereaved or you've returned to living independently after some time in residential care.

 If you claim benefits